Probably the first question you ask when you are about to purchase new casino chairs is….“what is the best casino chair for me?”

 The swivel mechanism plays an important role in the overall comfort of your stools.
 Casino chairs with a pedestal base can be at a fixed height or have gas height adjustment, while 4-legged chairs are only available at a fixed height.

 If the comfort of your patrons is important to you, there is little doubt that chairs with gas height adjustment are more comfortable than their fixed-height counterparts.
 See the 5 important benefits of gas height adjustment.
 Allowing the players to self-adjust the height of the chairs, enables them to better interact with the machine and also reduces muscle strain in the back, neck and shoulders that results from sitting at the incorrect height.
-For a greater understanding of what happens to your body when you sit, click here.
+Read more about what happens to your body when you sit.

 Both gas and fixed-height swivel mechanisms are available with an automatic spring-back (auto-return) feature that returns the stool to a neutral position when nobody is using it.
 As with everything else, you need to consider the pros and cons of having chairs with auto-return swivels.